SPDUK/old-portfolio/README.md

 To give a user admin, run `./run rake promote_admin` Or update the correct user by opening `./run rails console` and finding the correct user(s)

+**During production**

+You can use the `prod.sh` script to do a similar thing, enable it with `chmod +x ./prod.sh` on the production server, and you can then run things like `./prod.sh db:reset`.

 ---